-The financial statements contain estimated figures that are based on assumptions made by the Council about the future, or that are otherwise uncertain.
+Note 5: Judgements and Major Sources of Estimation Uncertainty future, or that are otherwise uncertain.
 Estimates are made taking into account historical experience, current trends and other relevant factors.
 Because balances cannot be determined with certainty, however, actual results could be materially different from the assumptions and estimates.